tmbo/rar-mfs/README.md

 algorithm.selectFeatures(dataSet)
 ```
+WARN: there is still a dependency that is not published to maven central (optimus).
+To use the package you need to locally publish my optimus fork ([link](https://github.com/tmbo/Optimus/tree/development), pending for merge).

 ### Command line tool
 - EITHER download the prebuild binary which requires only an installation of a recent java version (>= 6)